yzziizzy/gpuedit/DEVELOPMENT.md

 == Needed before yzziizzy dogfooding ==
 * Undo selections are somewhat broken; pivot is not saved accurately
 * Selection deletion still wipes out rest of file sometimes
-* WantedCol is broken, especially across tabs
+* WantedCol is broken, especially across tabs, pastes, line deletes
 * Basic autocomplete
-* Reorder tabs
-* Autosort tabs
 * Resume search is broken
 * Able to refocus on the editor while finding
 * NULL-inserting bug related to line splitting after movign from long line to short